cerrigham/talent-academy-backend-java/debugging-and-testing/README.md

 - [Remote debug](https://www.jetbrains.com/help/idea/tutorial-remote-debug.html) very useful in some contexts.

 > Always remember that your **Mentor** will be ready for clarify tour doubts.

+## Excercises

+### 1
+Create a class Calculator with simple methods sum, diff, mul and div (with Integer parameters). <br>
+Then create all the test methods (positive case, negative case, exception case) and modify methods in Calculator class in order to avoid exceptions and errors (i.e. nullPointerException, divByZero, ...)

+### 2
+Modify Calculator class using Generics/Interface, so create ad hoc test case for each function.

+### 3
+Read Junit and Mocjito documentations, write down any questions or doubt.
+We'll try to solve them tomorrow in the afternoon.